wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ![](@attachment/Clipboard_2020-02-27-07-16-38.png) 2:46

-Everything in our NodeList in the console is a node, and if it is wrapped in a tag, it is also an element, but it doesn't work the other way around.
+Everything in our NodeList in the console is a Node, and if it is wrapped in a tag, it is also an element, but it doesn't work the other way around.

 If you only select elements, you won't have nodes returned.
 But if you select the nodes, you get all of the three different pieces.

 ![](@attachment/Clipboard_2020-02-27-07-18-49.png) 3:12

-TIP: You can do multi-cursor in VS Code.
+_VS Code TIP: You can do multi-cursor in VS Code.
 The way you use that is you hold down command or control and click wherever you want the cursors to go.
-In this video Wes used multicursor by selecting an element and then doing command + D to grab other occurences
+In this video Wes used multicursor by selecting an element and then doing command + D to grab other occurences_

-### Properties to work with nodes and elements
+### Properties to work with Nodes and Elements

 We already looked at children, which gives you child elements or child nodes.